Sphenopalatine ganglion (SPG) block

 Essentially, the lidocaine acts as a “reset button” for the brain’s migraine circuitry, so when the initial numbing of the lidocaine wears off, the migraine trigger has less effect than it did previously.
 The procedure can also benefit patients with facial distribution pain syndromes such as trigeminal neuralgia and persistent pain over the upper and lower jaws after root canals.

-No referral is needed for a minimally invasive SPG block, and Dr. Butani said most insurances cover the procedure.
+No referral is needed for a minimally invasive SPG block.
+Most insurances cover the procedure however you should check with your insurance company regarding coverage.